ropensci-archive/rImpactStory/README.md

 It appears that we are currently on version jean-claude.
 Excellent.
 ```

-## Where providers does TI derive its metrics from?
+## Which providers does TI derive its metrics from?

 ```r
 ti_providers()